ocsf/ocsf-docs/Understanding OCSF.md

 # Understanding the Open Cybersecurity Schema Framework

 Author: Paul Agbabian

-Date: October 2022
+Date: December 2022

 Status: RFC

-Version: 1.9
+Version: 1.10

 ## Introduction to the Framework and Schema

 This document describes the Open Cybersecurity Schema Framework (OCSF) and its taxonomy, including the core cybersecurity event schema built with the framework.[^1]

-The framework is made up of a set of data types, an attribute dictionary, and the taxonomy.
+The framework is made up of a set of data types and objects, an attribute dictionary, and the taxonomy.
 It is not restricted to the cybersecurity domain nor to events, however the initial focus of the framework has been a schema for cybersecurity events.
 A schema browser for the schema can be found at [schema.ocsf.io](https://schema.ocsf.io).

 OCSF is agnostic to storage format, data collection and ETL processes.
 The core schema is intended to be agnostic to implementations.
 The schema framework definition files and the resulting normative schema are written as JSON.